40net-cloud/fortinet-alibabacloud-solutions/FortiGate/Standalone/readme.md

 This Terraform configuration creates the following Alibaba Cloud resources:

-- VPC: A new VPC with specified CIDR block.
+- VPC: A new VPC with a specified CIDR block.
 - VSwitches: External and internal VSwitches for network segmentation.
 - Security Groups: Rules for allowing all ingress and egress TCP traffic.
 - Route Table: A route table with a default route pointing to the FortiGate instance.
-- FortiGate Instance: A FortiGate instance with an attached ENI for internal traffic.
+- FortiGate Instance: A FortiGate-VM instance with attached ENIs for inspecting traffic.
-- ENI: Elastic Network Interface attached to the FortiGate for internal network traffic.
+- ENI: 2x Elastic Network Interfaces attached to the FortiGate for internal and external network traffic.